Skip to Main Content

 Register Here

-If you are interested in DIVE, but unable to attend due to the date and time of the sessions, please email us at learningdesign@baylor.edu and we can add you to the waitlist for the next DIVE offering (Note that Fall live sessions are Tuesdays at 4 pm).
+If you are interested in DIVE, but unable to attend due to the date and time of the sessions, please email us at learningdesign@baylor.edu and we can add you to the waitlist for the next DIVE offering.

 When can I access the DIVE course in Canvas?

 The DIVE course becomes available on the first day of class.
-The fall cohort starts on Sep 1st, 2023.
-However, the course can be open and accessible prior to its scheduled start date.
+The Fall cohort starts on September 9th, 2024.
+The course can be open and accessible prior to its scheduled start date.
 Participants will be notified via email when the course is accessible.

 Can I withdraw from DIVE?